- GOLD IRA

 SEP IRA 101

 The Internal Revenue Service (IRS) allows business owners to utilize Simplified Employee Pension (SEP) IRA plans in order to contribute to both their own and their employees' retirement savings.
 A variation of Traditional IRAs, SEP IRAs are not employer independent, and allow tax-deductible contributions to be made into employee accounts or business owner accounts with much higher limits than standard IRAs.

 Each individual employee has either a separate IRA or separate annuity opened up in their name.
 These accounts are treated like normal IRAs and have the same investment options as traditional IRA plans.
-In order to qualify for an employee SEP IRA, an individual must be at least 21 years old, have worked for the same employer for at least three of the past five years, and have received at least $550 in income during the tax year for 2022, for 2023 income increases to $750.
+In order to qualify for an employee SEP IRA, an individual must be at least 21 years old, have worked for the same employer for at least three of the past five years, and have received at least $650 in income during the tax year for 2022, for 2023 income increases to $750.